NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Dazzling Block.md

 * * *

-When you use [[Feats/Shield Block|Shield Block]], you can create a flash of brilliant, multicolored light in a 15-foot cone.
+When you use [[Feats/Shield Block|Shield Block]], you can create a flash of brilliant, multicolored light in a @Template\[cone|distance:15\].
 Each creature in the area must attempt a Fortitude check save, with the following effects.

 * * *